julhaas91/julhaas91.github.io/_pages/recommendations.md

 ---
 layout: page
-title: recommendations
+title: testimonials
 nav: true
 nav_order: 2
-permalink: /recommendations/
+permalink: /testimonials/
 subtitle:
 ---
-This page contains a list of recommendations from clients and partners, with a TL;DR (too long didn't read) version for each recommendation created using a large language model:
+This page contains a list of testimonials from clients and partners, with a TL;DR (too long didn't read) version for each recommendation created using a large language model:
 <br><br>✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦✦<br><br>
 **TL;DR (AI summary): <br>_Julius rapidly developed a multi-agent AI prototype leveraging Google Cloud, LangGraph, and MCP, while significantly improving code quality._**<br><br>
 _"I worked with Julius during the early stages of our startup.
 His expertise in multi-agent AI systems and Google Cloud technology was invaluable.